gaehlerm/SoftwareEngineering/README.md

 ## Issues

 Copilot is just some artificial neural network.
-It is not perfect, it is no compiler and I even don't know if it is deterministic.
+It is not perfect, it is no compiler and it doesn't even know correct syntax.
+It's "only" really good with guessing code.
 Sometimes Copilot produces quite some nonsense.
 For example, Copilot seems to have analyzed my text and found a lot of "\`\`\`py" text snippets.
 Therefore it suggested to write this "\`\`\`py" quite frequently at the end of a sentence.
 And just now Copilot is telling me that it learned not to do this anymore.
-But I doubt it.
+But this turned out to be wrong.

 Some of the errors of Copilot & co. are very subtle.
 Chat GPT came up with some fake suggestion containin wrong citations when it was used in a legal case [https://www.legaldive.com/news/chatgpt-fake-legal-cases-generative-ai-hallucinations/651557/].